Frequently Asked Questions

 Likewise, one aspect of the coding protocol — identifying whether a bill that was introduced in a Congress is “substantive and significant” — can only be ascertained by consulting the Congressional Quarterly publications, including those issues that are published up until the conclusion of the relevant Congress.
 Hence, it is substantively inappropriate (and technically impossible) to replicate our methodology to calculate Legislative Effectiveness Scores for Representatives (or Senators) that are sitting in a current 2-year Congress before that Congress has concluded.

-Q: If a Representative or Senator has a low LES, does that mean that she is not an effective lawmaker?
+Q: If a Representative or Senator has a low LES or ILES, does that mean that she is not an effective lawmaker?

 That said, other efforts that may be commonly considered “legislative effectiveness,” such as working behind the scenes to help others’ bills pass, having one’s legislative proposals incorporated into other legislators’ bills (which then advance further in the legislative process), serving as Speaker of the House or party leader, or blocking proposals of opponents, are not included in calculating the LES.

-Q: What is the range of the Legislative Effectiveness Scores?
+Q: What is the range of the Legislative Effectiveness Scores and Interest and Legislative Effectiveness Scores?

 Legislative Effectiveness Scores are normalized to be an average of “1” within each Congress.
-That said, the scores exhibit significant variance within and across Congresses, ranging from a low of “0” for those Representatives who didn’t introduce any bills in a given Congress, to a high of 18.7, for Representative Charles Rangel (D-NY) in the 110th Congress (2007-2008).
-In the Senate, scores range from a low of “0” for those Senators who didn’t introduce any bills in a given Congress, to a high of 10.2 for Senator Howard Cannon (D-NV) in the 96th Congress (1979-1980).
+That said, the scores exhibit significant variance within and across Congresses, ranging from a low of “0” for those Representatives who did not introduce any bills in a given Congress, to a high of 18.7, for Representative Charles Rangel (D-NY) in the 110th Congress (2007-2008).
+In the Senate, scores range from a low of “0” for those Senators who did not introduce any bills in a given Congress, to a high of 10.2 for Senator Howard Cannon (D-NV) in the 96th Congress (1979-1980).

 Q: Why is the Legislative Effectiveness Score calculated based solely on H.R. bills or S. bills?